-The distribution of male and female life expectancy at age 65 by local areas in England and Wales for 2010-12 can be found in maps 3 and 4 respectively below.
+The distribution of male and female life expectancy at age 65 by local areas in the UK for 2010-12 can be found in maps 3 and 4 respectively below.

-Map 3: Life expectancy (LE) for males at age 65 by local authority district in England and Wales, 2010-12
+Map 3: Life expectancy (LE) for males at age 65 by local authority district, United Kingdom, 2010-12

-1 Local authority districts include unitary authorities, London boroughs, metropolitan districts and non-metropolitan districts in England and Wales.
-2 Each quintile comprises 69 LADs with the exception of the quintile with the highest life expectancy, which has 70.
+1 Local authority districts (LADs) include unitary authorities, London boroughs, metropolitan districts and nonmetropolitan districts in England and Wales, council areas in Scotland and district council areas in Northern Ireland.

+2 Each quintile comprises 81 LADs with the exception of the quintile with the lowest life expectancy, which has 80.

 3 Life expectancy figures are not available for City of London or Isles of Scilly because of small numbers of deaths and populations.
-Source: Office for National Statistics